 I currently attend a college or university in the U.S. but want to transfer to Mines, do I apply as an international student or a transfer student?

-You will apply as a transfer student and in the “CITIZENSHIP” section, put “Foreign National/International”.
+You will apply as a transfer student.
+Our application for international and domestic transfers is the same.
+Just remember that in the “CITIZENSHIP” section, you should put “Foreign National/International”.
 If you are not a U.S. citizen or permanent resident, you are always considered an international student.
 To learn more and apply as a transfer student, click here.

 Do I have to attend the International Student Orientation AND the New Student Orientation?